 o Professor in Residence

 o Postdoctoral Fellow

 Funding for the position for the partner and terms of the partner appointment will be considered on a case-by-case basis.
 Possible funding sources include the primary department (faculty member or candidate) and secondary department (partner), as well as the administration.
 Terms of the partner appointment may include the duration of funding support, renewal criteria, and other factors that concern the relationship between the primary and secondary departments.
 Cases for appointing partners in academic positions will be reviewed in the normal fashion.

 Dual career services for non-academic employment and academic employment at other universities

-The “CALcierge” Program Manager provides career services to partners of faculty, including assistance with resume and cover letter writing, job search guidance and referrals to job networking contacts.
+The Associate Vice Provost for the Faculty can provide job search guidance and referrals to job networking contacts.
 The campus provides access to employment opportunities at local colleges and universities through its partnership with the Northern California Higher Education Recruitment Consortium, a searchable web resource for higher education that provides both academic and administrative job listings for colleges and universities throughout Northern California.

 Information regarding academic degree programs at Berkeley

 In some cases, the partner may be interested in and qualified for admission to a graduate, professional or undergraduate degree program.
-The "CALcierge"office will provide information and assistance in coordination with the appropriate campus offices.
+The Associate Vice Provost for the Faculty will provide information and assistance in coordination with the appropriate campus offices.
 Admission cannot be guaranteed in advance of application and review through the appropriate department, school or undergraduate admissions process.